manosbatsis/corda-lean-state/docs/installation.md

 }
 ```

+Using the above may require you to manually add the LeanState contracts JAR
+to Corda transactions as an attachment as needed.
+You can easily do that using
+the `TransactionBuilder.attachLeanStateJar` extension function.

 Alternatively, you might want to add LeanState in the Cordapp's fat JAR,
 in which case use `compile` instead of `cordacompile` and skip step 2 bellow.